 Your author is Ralph Mroz.
 I’ve been training in the self-defense disciplines for some time, writing about them for the major firearms and law enforcement magazines since 1994, and even teaching them a bit at international law enforcement conferences.
 I am the principal presenter in many of the Armed Response DVDs, and many of the video programs of the Police Officers Safety Association (I have no association with nor financial interest in either today).
-My Paladin Press books are still, I think, mostly relevant.
+My Paladin Press books are still, I think, largely relevant and now free downloads here.
 A position as a writer afforded me the opportunity to meet, train with, and pick the brains of many of the top people in the field.

 I am concerned only with the self defense aspect of defensive training.
 Although I’m concerned with all aspects of defense – security, unarmed, intermediate weapons, vehicle driving, etc. – this blog focuses mostly on firearms and firearms training.
 I am particularly concerned with evidence-based approaches, or lacking them, thoughtful, contextualized, rational analyses of the problems.